-Finally, although not an editing tool as such it is an appropriate time to look at the icons top right of your screen.
+Finally, although not an editing tool as such it is an appropriate time to look at the icons on the top right of your screen seen when editing pages.

-Far right the black book icon hides and unhides the editing panel.
 The large blue button in this example is 'Save' though could be 'Publish' or 'Update' depending on the task in hand but has the same effect of saving what you have just done.
-The icon to the left of that with the arrow top right lets you view your page as members or visitors would see it.
-The screen icon lets you preview what your page will look like on other devices.